 The Vegetarian Flavor Bible is a HUGE, 500+ page encyclopedia that covers absolutely everything you might want to know about food.
 Inside the book you will find:

 - Alphabetical listing of hundreds of ingredients, along with flavor pairing, nutrition information, and cooking tips.

 - Insight from esteemed vegan and vegetarian chefs from some of the most famous restaurants around the United States (chefs from Portobello, Millennium, Candle 79, and much more).

 - Tips on veganizing standard dishes such as replacing eggs in baking (see below)

 - More than 100 large, beautiful photographs taken by Andrew Dornenburg

 - and much, much more

 The Vegetarian Flavor Bible is not a recipe book, but possibly the most important book any recipe developer and food lover can have in their kitchen.

-Today I’m sharing a piece from The Vegetarian Flavor Bible on replacing eggs.
+Today I’m sharing a piece from The Vegetarian Flavor Bible on Vegan Egg Replacements.
 Vegan baking can be one of the most baffling parts of going plant-based, but it doesn’t have to be that hard.

 For breakfast, instead of scrambling eggs, “scramble” tofu (e.g., extra-fi rm) with herbs and/or vegetables.
 Firm tofu also replaces hard-boiled egg whites in vegan dishes (e.g., “egg salads”).